dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-intune-ios.md

 If you're trying to enroll a Mac OS X device, see [Enroll your Mac OS X device in Intune](enroll-your-device-in-intune-mac-os-x.md).

-To see instructions with screenshots, see [Intune End-user enrollment instructions](https://gallery.technet.microsoft.com/End-user-Intune-enrollment-55dfd64a).

 **To enroll your iOS device:**